Free CRM: Save and Grow

 Their free CRM software allows for one million contacts and users, as well as unlimited storage.
 Some drawbacks include limited syncing between contact and deal data, a weak search function, and the inability to log email attachments into the contact record.

 Streak’s platform is one of the only fully integrated Gmail CRMs.
 It lives inside your Gmail inbox and includes all the G Suite apps too.
-It simplifies the CRM adoption process for brand new or extreme-lean startups during their precarious stages, or really any organization or person that already uses Gmail.
+It simplifies the CRM adoption process for brand new or extreme-lean startups during their learning-to-fly stages, or really any organization or person that already uses Gmail.